Can You Get HIV From Oral Sex?

 Most oral sex does not involve prolonged contact with a high concentration of infected fluid entering vulnerable tissue.
 Without blood, open sores, or heavy inflammation, the pathway into the bloodstream is usually not there.

 Reality check: Oral sex is often described as “extremely low risk” because population-level data struggles to measure it as a meaningful driver of infections.
-That is not the same as impossible, it just means the baseline probability is tiny in typical scenarios.
-If you want the logic spelled out step by step, use the risk calculator guide.
+That is not the same as impossible; it means the baseline probability is tiny in typical scenarios.

 When the theoretical risk increases

-Oral sex is not treated as zero risk in medical guidance because certain conditions can reduce those natural barriers.
-Even then, the event remains low probability, but the logic is straightforward: more virus, more direct access, more vulnerability.
+Oral sex is not treated as zero risk in medical guidance because certain conditions can reduce the mouth’s natural barriers.
+Even then, the event usually remains low probability, but the logic is straightforward: more virus, more direct access, more vulnerability.

 What pushes risk up